RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 The approach taken in RegressionAndOtherStories.jl and associated projects is different from StatisticalRethinking.jl.

 In StatisticalRethinking.jl I attempted to create an intermediate layer to convert Stan and Turing mcmc results to a set of common functions.
 I am no longer happy with the complexity that introduced.
-In RegressionAndOtherStories.jl all functions work on DataFrames.
-It's up to the notebooks to create appropriate DataFrames.
+In RegressionAndOtherStories.jl most functions work on DataFrames.
+It's up to the notebooks to create appropriate DataFrames in those cases.

-If this approach turns out to be an improvement, I will consider updating the corresponding StatisticalRethinking projects as well.
+If this approach turns out to be an improvement, I will consider updating the corresponding StatisticalRethinkingJulia projects as well.

 ## Issues, comments and questions

 Please file issues, comments and questions [here](https://github.com/stanjulia/ROSbase.jl/issues).

+Pull requests are also welcome.

 ## Versions